ga-wdi-curriculum/js-scope/scope.md

 ## Quick Example

-Here's a code snippet that, when run, demonstrates some of Javascript's fundamental rules of scope...
+Here's a code snippet that demonstrates some of Javascript's fundamental rules of scope...

 ```js
 function getColor() {